semaphoreP/codeastro/details.md

 ### Things to do in Santa Cruz

 Santa Cruz has a mix of beach, redwood, downtown, and campus-adjacent options.
-This list

 #### Downtown Santa Cruz Restaurants